IAMX: Volatile Times and The Unified Field (2011–2014)

-In April of 2010, Corner teased that he was working on his fourth studio album, which he referred to as IAMX4.
-Then, on 19 October 2010, it was announced that IAMX4 was now identified as Volatile Times.
-In early March 2011, the week before the album's release, the track "Fire and Whispers" was made available for free download on the IAMX website.The album was then released in Europe on 18 March 2011 where it peaked at #68 in the German Media Control Charts.
+In April 2010, Corner teased that he was working on his fourth studio album, which he referred to as IAMX4.
+On 19 October 2010, it was announced that IAMX4 was now identified as Volatile Times.
+In early March 2011, the week before the album's release, the track "Fire and Whispers" was made available for free download on the IAMX website.
+The album was then released in Europe on 18 March 2011 where it peaked at #68 in the German Media Control Charts.

 Corner has repeatedly stated that creating Volatile Times was difficult emotionally.
 He described the album as his most self-indulgent and the peak of his inner struggle with working alone.

-Caroline Weber joined the live line-up on drums in 2011, alongside Álvarez on guitars, backing vocals, drums and bass; and Gezang on keyboards/synths, backing vocals and bass for two European tours.
-The 'Fire And Whispers Tour' in the first half of the year and the 'Into Asylum Tour' in the second half.
+IAMX went on two European tours throughout 2011: the 'Fire And Whispers Tour' in the first half of the year and the 'Into Asylum Tour' in the second half.
+Caroline Weber joined the live line-up on drums in 2011, alongside Álvarez on guitars, backing vocals, drums and bass, and Gezang on keyboards/synths, backing vocals and bass.

 On 1 February 2012, it was announced on IAMX's social media that work had officially begun on the fifth studio album, which had the then working title of IAMX5.
-On 13 May 2012, Corner announced that there would be a vlog posted on the official IAMX YouTube channel every two weeks, which would allow the fans to view the recording process of the new album.
+On 13 May 2012, Corner announced that there would be a vlog posted on the official IAMX YouTube channel every two weeks, which would allow fans to view the recording process of the new album.
 In the third vlog, Corner revealed that IAMX5 was to be co-produced by Jim Abbiss.
-Abbiss had formerly worked alongside Corner to co-produced Sneaker Pimps' debut album, Becoming X, and had gone on tp produce albums for artists such as Adele and Arctic Monkeys.
+Abbiss had formerly worked alongside Corner to co-produce Sneaker Pimps' debut album, Becoming X, and had gone on to produce albums for artists such as Adele and Arctic Monkeys.

 On 6 July 2012, via his online blog, Corner revealed the name of a track, "Come Home", from the forthcoming album.
 On 1 October 2012, a fundraising project was launched via the PledgeMusic website, which would allow fans to bid on items such as old tour set lists, drumsticks, signed CDs, and to pre-order the new album with the additional goal of funding a "Making Of" documentary for the album.
 Essentially, the more that was pledged, the more IAMX would be able to do, and the more cities they would be able to reach on the accompanying tour.
 The goal of this fundraiser reached its 100% target in one hour, and eventually reached 817% of the set target.